 Newverest wants to bring attention to these forgotten parks, as well as the fan favorites.
-We’re launching our National Parks Scratch Map soon on Kickstarter to help preserve these parks and get people excited to visit them.
-Visit our Kickstarter page before we go live, and get in while you still can.
+So, make sure to make up one of our National Parks Scratch-Off Posters to track your visits and help preserve them!
 And check out our list of the Top 10 Forgotten U.S. National Parks You Need to Visit Now.

 Isle Royale National Park, Michigan

 Want to visit a national park so isolated it’s only accessible by boat or plane?
 Then Isle Royal is the one for you.
 Take a trip here and you can spend your days cruising the icy waters of Lake Superior looking for sunken ships - there are plenty of them out here to explore - and your nights cozying up to fire on one of the many islands that make up this park.
 Once you visit, you won’t want to leave.